qiz-li/lovelace-soft-ui/README.md

 First of all, you will need to install [card-mod](https://github.com/thomasloven/lovelace-card-mod).
 A custom card available on [HACS](https://hacs.xyz) (the Home Assistant Community Store).
 Card-mod is what we will use to style all the cards.
 Please follow HACS [documentation](https://hacs.xyz) and install it.

 ## 2. Custom Light and Dark Themes
-The cards and styling in this repo are coded to be used with a light theme when the sun is up and a dark theme when the sun is down.
+The cards and styling in this repo are coded with a light and dark version.
+The light version is used with a light theme when the sun is up and the dark version is used with a dark theme when the sun is down.
 Although Home Assistant provides a light and dark theme by default, this style works best with custom themes.

 There are also custom themes available on [HACS](https://hacs.xyz).
 However, **please note that themes with pure white/black backgrounds will not work**.
 Light themes with a milky white background work well, and dark themes with a dark gray background work well.